hhoeflin/wsl-devel-setup/neovim/README.md

 When using tmux and vim, it is possible that the screen colors do not appear to look very well.
 In order for it to work  it is necessary to call tmux with the '-2' option to force it to set 256 colors.

+Additionally, in the .tmux.conf settings
+- the status bar has been turned off
+- the tmux wait time for an ESC key has been shortened as this slowed down nvim.

 ## Python
 Please note that in a python environment, the following packages should be installed for